zackmdavis/Less_Wrong_Drafts/requiem_for_less_wrong_or_comment_on_banning_said_achmiz.md

 I can't imagine sending
 ]

 [TODO: You could just say oops.
-You won't, but I'll be watching you.
-Kill him!]
+You won't, but I'll be watching you.]